macruisan/macruisan/README.md

     * ✉ mcarmen.rs79@gmail.com
     * 🌐 [LinkedIn][https://www.linkedin.com/in/m%C2%AA-del-carmen-ruiz-s%C3%A1nchez-208062254/]

-- This repository shows all my proyects
+- This repository shows all the proyects I am working on or have worked on.